bioelectronics-mit/bioelectronics-website-content/content/authors/kenny-logan/_index.md

 ---
 # Display name
-title: Veronica Will
+title: Kenny Logan

 # Username (this should match the folder name)
-authors: veronica-will
+authors: kenny-logan

 # Is this the primary user of the site?
 superuser: false